 Table 1.
-Mapping Table for Relation $\operatorname{map}{O_1,O_2}(e,f)$
+Mapping Table for Relation $map{O_1,O_2}(e,f)$

 Apart from one-to-one mappings as investigated in this paper one entity often has to be mapped to a complex composite such as a concatenation of terms (first and last name) or an entity with restrictions (a sports-car is a car going faster than 250 km/h).
-[7,
+We refer to [7] for adequate methods.